hughrun/soyuz-web/README.md

 Soyuz (Союз - 'union') connects the web and gemini.

-This repository is for `soyuz-web`, and Express web application for publishing from the web to Gemini capsules.
+This repository is for `soyuz-web`, an Express web application for publishing from the web to Gemini capsules.

 There will soon be a sister-repository, `soyuz-cli` for publishing from the command line on Unix-like systems.
-You do not have to use `soyuz-cli` to use `soyuz-web`.
+You do not have to use `soyuz-cli` to use `soyuz-web`, and in multi-user systems, definitely shouldn't.

 Soyuz is named after the Russian spacecraft.